-Varicose vein treatment can be done with a minimally invasive, non-surgical, in office procedure called ClosureFAST for resolving venous reflux and varicose veins.
+Varicose veins can be treated with a minimally invasive, non-surgical, in office procedure called ClosureFAST for resolving venous reflux and varicose veins.
 ClosurFAST, uses radiofrequency energy to seal the vein from within.
 This stops the reflux and eliminates painful symptoms.
 Ultrasound guidance is used throughout the procedure to visualize your superficial venous system and direct a tiny catheter into the diseased vein to gently heat and seal the refluxing vein segment(s).

 After the vein is sealed shut, blood then naturally reroutes to healthy veins.
 The treated veins will shrink over time and be absorbed by the body.

 Closure catheters are inserted into the vein via a tiny incision in the lower leg, eliminating the need for groin surgery and general anesthesia.
 The Closure procedure can be performed using local anesthesia in a physician’s office, as well as in an outpatient hospital setting or surgery center.